-- 3.1 The Council's Corporate Management Team has to ensure that, as custodians of public money, the Council performs and accounts for its financial activities in an honest, legal and trustworthy manner in accordance with best accounting practice. - 3.2 The Council has designated the Chief Financial Officer as the officer responsible for the administration of the Council's financial affairs in terms of Section 95 of the Local Government (Scotland) Act 1973.
-This means he is entitled to issue, and require compliance with, instructions on any aspect of financial management or administration.
-He, or anyone so delegated by him, may examine administration and control systems within Services and secure any improvements which he considers necessary.
-He also has the authority to instigate investigations and comment on matters of economy, efficiency or effectiveness of any practices or procedures, existing or proposed. - 3.3 The Local Authority Accounts (Scotland) Regulations 1985 specify that the system of accounting control and the form of the accounts and supporting records are to be determined by the Chief Financial Officer and that he is to ensure accounting controls are observed and the accounts and supporting records are kept up to date.
+- 3.1 The Council's SLT has to ensure that, as custodians of public money, the Council performs and accounts for its financial activities in an honest, legal and trustworthy manner in accordance with best accounting practice. - 3.2 The Council has designated the Chief Financial Officer as the officer responsible for the administration of the Council's financial affairs in terms of Section 95 of the Local Government (Scotland) Act 1973.
+This means they are entitled to issue, and require compliance with, instructions on any aspect of financial management or administration.
+They, or anyone so delegated by them, may examine administration and control systems within Services and secure any improvements which they consider necessary.
+They also have the authority to instigate investigations and comment on matters of economy, efficiency or effectiveness of any practices or procedures, existing or proposed. - 3.3 The Local Authority Accounts (Scotland) Regulations 1985 specify that the system of accounting control and the form of the accounts and supporting records are to be determined by the Chief Financial Officer and that they ensure accounting controls are observed and the accounts and supporting records are kept up to date.
 This includes all of the financial systems which support this process.
-He is responsible for publishing the Annual Accounts of the Council and attendant information, and for making the arrangements for the statutory audit required by Section 96 of the Local Government (Scotland) Act 1973. - 3.4 CIPFA guidance 'Delivering Good Governance in Local Government' recommends that the review of effectiveness of internal control should be reported in an Annual Governance Statement, and the Council's Annual Accounts will include a Statement on the System of Internal Control and Governance.
-In order to inform that statement, The Executive Team will be required to provide certain assurances regarding the internal financial controls operating in their departments.
-The Executive Team in turn may require similar assurances from Service Directors. - 3.5 In terms of a management role, the Chief Financial Officer is responsible for advising the Council, its Committees, the Chief Executive, Depute Chief Executives and Service Directors on all financial matters and for monitoring and reporting on financial performance and the Council's overall financial position.
-It is a requirement of these Regulations that his views are canvassed and he is given the opportunity to express these in any report to the Council or any of its Committees which affects the Council's finances.
-He must also be granted access to any information and be given such explanations as required to assist him to comply with his responsibilities.
+They are responsible for publishing the Annual Accounts of the Council and attendant information, and for making the arrangements for the statutory audit required by Section 96 of the Local Government (Scotland) Act 1973. - 3.4 CIPFA guidance 'Delivering Good Governance in Local Government' recommends that the review of effectiveness of internal control should be reported in an Annual Governance Statement, and the Council's Annual Accounts will include a Statement on the System of Internal Control and Governance.
+In order to inform that statement, The Strategic Leadership Team (SLT) will be required to provide certain assurances regarding the internal financial controls operating in their departments. - 3.5 In terms of a management role, the Chief Financial Officer is responsible for advising the Council, its Committees, the Chief Executive and Directors on all financial matters and for monitoring and reporting on financial performance and the Council's overall financial position.
+It is a requirement of these Regulations that their views are canvassed and they are given the opportunity to express these in any report to the Council or any of its Committees which affects the Council's finances.
+They must also be granted access to any information and be given such explanations as required to assist them to comply with their responsibilities.